-- The proposed attenuation solutions will be designed to ensure that there is no flooding for rainfall events up to and including the 1% AEP event, including the appropriate allowances for climate change covering the lifetime of the Proposed Development (20% for the construction phase (precautionary upper estimate up to the 2050s) and 40% for the operation phase (precautionary upper estimate up to the 2080s))17. - The proposed attenuation features will use soft-engineering approaches to flow control rather than use any proprietary systems for flow control.
+- 4.4.3 Initial drainage calculations supporting this outline strategy have considered the 1% AEP (1 in 100-year) event as the design standard, including allowances for climate change covering the lifetime of the Proposed Development (20% for the construction phase (precautionary upper estimate up to the 2050s) and 40% for the operation phase (precautionary upper estimate up to the 2080s))17. - 4.4.4 However, based on feedback received from CCBC, the design standard for the construction phase drainage systems should be reduced, commensurate with the construction programme duration (approximately two years) and to prevent an over-engineered design.
+It was recommended that this should be in the order of the 10% AEP (1 in 10-year) to 5% AEP (1 in 20-year) event.
+This will be considered further at the detailed design stage to reduce the final design of the construction drainage systems. - 4.4.5 The proposed attenuation features will use soft-engineering approaches to flow control rather than use any proprietary systems.
 It is proposed to discharge at the estimated Q{BAR} rate of 6.7 l/s per ha.
-The indicative proposed SuDS solutions for each design element are described in Table 4.2.
+The indicative proposed SuDS solutions for each design element are described in Table 4.2. - 4.4.6 Wherever possible, drainage systems implemented for the temporary construction phase will be retained and re-used to support the operational drainage system to reduce the impact to existing site conditions.
+Further consideration to this will be undertaken at the detailed design phase.